mlanza/ai-literacy/201/09-rebooting-your-chatbot.md

 Now you're not dragging yesterday’s half-baked metaphors or bloated paragraphs into today’s task.
 You’re giving the AI only what it needs to move forward.
 That’s **context engineering** in action.

-Calling for summaries is blackbelt stuff.
-Not just because you can keep working across sessions—but because it gives you compression.
-Where a chatbot might choke if handed several books you felt it needed to guide work, it could easily swallow the pill if each were summarized in an outline.
-Compression gives you a way to zoom out and scale meaning without overloading the context window, to pass the **gist** without the weight.
-Obviously, granularity matters.
-Sometimes details are needed, sometimes not.

 You’re treating the AI’s memory like a workspace: editable, resettable, compressible, intentional.

 You’re collaborating like a builder—not a backseat driver.

 As you practice this, you realize AI’s not doing everything.
 It can’t.
 It’s a tool and it follows your lead.

 You’re steering.